Bodies, black boxes handed over from Ukraine crash site

 The rebels’ military commander Igor Strelkov said on hisFacebook page up to 12 of his men died in Monday's fighting.

+Donetsk is at the heart of a rebel uprising against rule byKiev, and Ukrainian President Petro Poroshenko has vowed toretake the city as part of what Kiev calls its "anti-terroristoperation" against the separatists.

+Television images of the rebel-controlled crash site, wherethe remains of victims had lain decomposing in fields amongtheir personal belongings, have turned initial shock and sorrowafter Thursday's disaster into anger.

-(Additional reporting by Pavel Polityuk, Natalia Zinets and Elizabeth Piper in Kiev, Jim Loney, Doina Chiacu, Ayesha Rascoe and Mark Hosenball in Washington, Michelle Nichols at the United Nations, Allison Lampert in Montreal, Lincoln Feast and Matt Siegel in Sydney, Al-Zaquan Amer Hamzah, Anuradha Raghu and Trinna Leong in Kuala Lumpur; William James in London, Julien Ponthus, Elizabeth Pineau and Emmanuel Jarry in Paris, and Gabriela Baczynska in Kiev; Writing by Anna Willard; Editing by Giles Elgood)
+(Additional reporting by Peter Graff in Hrabove, Pavel Polityuk, Natalia Zinets and Elizabeth Piper in Kiev, Jim Loney, Doina Chiacu, Ayesha Rascoe and Mark Hosenball in Washington, Michelle Nichols at the United Nations, Allison Lampert in Montreal, Lincoln Feast and Matt Siegel in Sydney, Al-Zaquan Amer Hamzah and Siva Govindasamy in Kuala Lumpur; William James in London, Julien Ponthus, Elizabeth Pineau and Emmanuel Jarryin Paris, and Gabriela Baczynska in Kiev; Writing by Giles; Elgood and Peter Cooney; Editing by Bernard Orr and Michael Perry)